 - Professional indemnity insurance paid in full for you by the business.

-- Generous yearly professional development allowance to spend on any workshops or training you like
+- Yearly professional development allowance to spend on any workshops or training you like which would support your work with kids and teens.

-- Working in our rooms - purpose designed for kids and teens, with space to keep your own materials if you want to add them to ours
+- Working in our rooms - bright, comfortable and purpose designed for kids and teens, with space to keep your own materials if you want to add them to ours

-- You are an employee which means you don't have to worry about doing your own BAS, putting aside tax or managing financial accounts as this is all done for you.
-Workcover, superannuation and long service leave entitlements apply.
+- Work as an employee - ie don't have to worry about doing your own BAS, putting aside tax or managing financial accounts as this is all done for you.
+Workcover, superannuation, parenting leave and long service leave entitlements apply as per usual as an employee.

 - Opportunities to provide services other than one to one counselling - ie facilitating the parent groups we run (Connect, Coach and Take Charge) and be involved in our our online support services for families (calmkidcentral.com)

 - Our Aberfoyle Park office is set in a leafy, spacious shopping centre complex with all offices having large windows and walking access to shops and coffee shops.
-Our Wayville offices also have large windows, set in leafy street with on street parking.
+Our Wayville offices also have large windows, set in leafy street with on street parking, again with coffee shop nearby (can you sense a theme here?).

-As well as paying an hourly rate for seeing clients or running groups, you will also earn an hourly rate for some business related administration and meeting time.
+As well as paying an hourly rate for seeing clients or running groups, you will also earn an hourly rate for some business related administration and meeting time and have the opportunity to earn more over time with additional experience working with us.
 Our clinical psychologists earn approximately the equivalent of allied health professional stream 3 or 4 in government settings plus super.

 Most importantly, we care about young people and their families - and we care about each other.
 We meet formally together as a team four times a year to develop our skills in working with young people (and eat and drink!).
 We also try to catch up a couple of times a year for social and/or family gatherings (ie dinners, the Zoo, Bounce, roller skating, bowling!!)

-We also care about social justice and the business donates $5 from every new client to Save the Children - this year we ran the City Bay to raise funds.
-(When I say "ran", some ran, I strolled :))
+We also care about social justice and the business donates $5 from every new client to Save the Children - this year we again "ran"* the City Bay to raise funds. (*some ran, I strolled :))

 We have also recently been interviewed for a feature in the August 2016 Edition of InPsych.
 Click here for more information about the practice as written up in this article: